Andrew Herr: Early life

-Herr was born in London, Ontario, but his family eventually moved to St. George, Ontario.
-He grew up playing ice hockey, but his dreams of playing the sport professionally faded over the years.
+Herr was born in London, Ontario, but his family eventually moved to St. George, Ontario.He attend St Johns College in Brantford, Ontario before moving to Kingston, Ontario He grew up playing ice hockey, but his dreams of playing the sport professionally faded over the years.
 He later said that his time playing hockey had an impact on his acting career and that growing up, he knew hockey players who were similar to the character he eventually went on to play in Letterkenny.
 When Herr was going into his final year of high school, his father got a new job, and his family had to move to Kingston, Ontario, where he attended Regiopolis-Notre Dame Catholic Secondary School (from which he graduated).
 Among other activities he picked up in his new high school, he decided to try out for a role in a local production of Daniel MacIvor's play Never Swim Alone, to be performed at the Sears Drama Festival.
 It was through this play that he found his passion for acting.